 This drink is also a great energy booster, and has replaced my morning green tea.
 When we wake up, our bodies are dehydrated.
 Rather then drinking coffee, which is a diuretic and further dehydrates the body, warm lemon cayenne pepper water gives our bodies the hydration it needs with the added perks of the lemon and cayenne pepper.
 It is an all-around super-stimulant.

-So drink up to get down with the health benefits of warm lemon and cayenne pepper water!
+So drink up and enjoy the many health benefits of warm lemon and cayenne pepper water!

 - Organic Facts, Health benefits of lemon